 A really large fact, such as the movement and rearrangement of continents over time, may have implications for several different disciplines.
 It may be accepted and well demonstrated in one discipline, while in another, current theory contradicts it, then we must accept people in that discipline saying we don't agree or at least this is not been demonstrated to our satisfaction there seems to be a contradiction when we look at the facts of our domain.
 Then again, some may disregard it if the dissenting discipline is much less of a "hard science" than the one in which "it is known".

 We might tend to call continental drift, or plate tectonics, "settled science" when the last of the disciplines with a stake in it was able to say we "we find strong evidence for this within OUR discipline."

 Here is an "important, if true" observation.
 Within the hardest and least ambiguous scientific disciplines, facts have a sort of a global self-propelling quality, such that their becoming part of the WSoG is a self-organizing (social) process; they are like a kind of life form; "memes", but in the most positive sense.
 I'm talking about non-local facts about SPECIFIED arrangements of matter, OR facts about one particular object (such as the planet Jupiter) observable by anyone (not, e.g., "my soul" or my feelings about X, or a spirit that only comes when asked in the "right way".
-Hence we

 Human events, and facts about societies may be just as real, but certainly lack a global self-propelling quality.
 They have an unfortunate tendency to be propagated by those whose purposes they serve, and denied by those whom they don't serve.